 - It takes significantly more time.
 Time almost always works against you during due diligence and closing.

 The more history to recreate, the riskier the purchase.
 How do buyers manage risk?
-Through lower valuations, bigger hold-backs and more earn-out.
+Through lower valuations, bigger hold-backs, and more earn-out.
 These transaction adjustments are often thrown in during the final days and in minutes of the closing.

 If an acquisition is a possibility for your business, save yourself some heartache and preserve your valuation.
 Start now by adopting proper revenue recognition and expense amortization practices that are essential to accrual accounting.
-And remember, that selecting the Cash or Accrual options in QuickBooks isn't the answer.
-That only changes the income reporting period from the payment date to actual invoice date.

-You will need to manage revenue recognition and expense amortization in a spreadsheet or product like SaaSOptics, because QuickBooks has no inherent ability to do so.
+You will need to manage revenue recognition and expense amortization in a spreadsheet or product like SaaSOptics because QuickBooks has no inherent ability to do so.